-The texture is coarse and uneven, with a grain that is interlocked or spiraled.
+The texture is coarse and uneven, with an interlocked or spiraled grain.

 3- Castanea Crenata (Japanese Chestnut)

-It has a tree structure and leaves similar to sweet chestnut, but grows shorter (only to about 10 to 15 feet in height).
+It has a tree structure and leaves similar to sweet chestnut but grows shorter (only about 10 to 15 feet in height).

 Its nuts are heavily cultivated and featured in Japan.